dyuri/repacolors/README.md

 Adjust the colors to match required contrast ratio.

-If only one color is provided, chooses black or white based on the colors luminance.
+If only one color is provided, chooses black or white based on the color's luminance.

 If two colors are provided, tries to lighten/darken them to fulfill the contrast requirement.
 Starts to adjust the first color, then if it's not enough continues with the other.